stav/sirem/docs/PLANS_IMPLEMENTATION.md

 **Visual Indicators in Comparison:**
 - Green arrow up (↑): This plan's value is better than average
 - Red arrow down (↓): This plan's value is worse than average
-- Gray dash (–): This plan's value matches the average
+- No indicator: This plan's value matches the average (cleaner display)

 **Cost Calculator Usage:**
 Enter expected annual usage for: